 Shorter URLs are easier to type in a search box.

 Speed for page downloading is once again an issue.
-It is kind of like the old days with dial up Internet connections (if you are old enough to remember the early days of Internet with 56k modems).
-Keep you images compressed and small enough to download quickly.
+It is kind of like the old days with dial-up Internet connections (if you are old enough to remember the early days of the Internet with 56k modems).
+Keep your images compressed and small enough to download quickly.

 For now — at least until mobile network infrastructure improves and mobile connectivity becomes more pervasive — simple, low-tech changes to your website can improve your mobile viewers' experiences without costing you a penny.